oncomouse/AndrewPilsch.com/source/blog/2013-09-03-teaching-literature-in-the-commons.html.markdown

 ---
-title: Teaching Literature In the Commons
+title: Teaching Literature In the Commons, Or The Open Source Survey
 date: 2013-09-03 19:20 UTC
 tags:
 published: false